 4. If Coffee Makes You Tired, You Have ADHD

 Probably one of the more serious coffee myths, coffee making a person tired does not mean that they have ADHD.
-While there are some people with an ADHD diagnosis that get tired with coffee, there are also plenty of people who also get tired who do not have ADHD.
-It’s important to understand that stimulants don’t always work for everyone, regardless of their diagnoses.
+While there are some people with an ADHD diagnosis that get tired with coffee, there are also plenty of people who also get tired and do not have ADHD.
+It’s important to understand that stimulants don’t always work for everyone, regardless of their diagnosis.
 Some people simply get tired after a cup of coffee, so jumping to ADHD as an explanation isn’t a good idea.

 Whether you’re new to coffee or looking for a stronger caffeine kick, it might be tempting to reach for the dark roast coffee.
 While it may seem like strong, dark coffee would have more caffeine, it’s actually quite the opposite.
 Light roast coffee has the most caffeine due to the fact that it spends the least amount of time roasting, so it retains the most amount of caffeine and acidity.

 Many people believe that coffee is a diuretic that will dehydrate you.
 But it’s not true!
 This myth can be traced back to a misleading study from the 1920s that showed that people who drink coffee urinate more… but failed to account for the fact that they were also consuming more liquid.
 More recent studies have shown that coffee does not make you lose more liquid than you consume, meaning that you’re coming out ahead when you drink that morning cup.

 7. Drinking Coffee Will Prevent You From Sleeping